MasaCode/Auto-Scroller/README.md

 </div>
 ```
 #### Step3 : Create AutoScroller instance
-Create a instance of AutoScroller to initialize and make it work it.
+Create a instance of AutoScroller to initialize and make it work.
 ```js
 var scroller = new AutoScroller('.anchor');
 ```